jpfulton/blog/content/blog/2023-07-19-azure-personal-network-vpn-gateway/index.md

 Once the resource is created, which may take several minutes, there are a number of configuration steps that must be taken to generate certificates, create client configuration files and set up the point-to-site feature.
-These steps were taken on an on-premise Ubuntu linux server running `Ubuntu 22.04.2 LTS`.
+These steps were taken on an on-premise Ubuntu Linux server running `Ubuntu 22.04.2 LTS`.
 Select a location where the generated keys may be kept _**securely**_ and revisited as new client certificates are needed.